 Once you have applied as a non-degree student, obtain your network ID on the myWSU portal and sign up for classes.
 Non-degree students must work with their academic advisor at their home institution to verify that a WSU course will transfer back to fill requirements.

 If you are planning to continue on to Fall 2019 and beyond, please complete the degree-seeking application that best suits you.
 It is recommended you speak with an advisor in Academic Advising to discuss Summer Session options.

-Note: Non-degree seeking students to not qualify for financial aid.
+Note: Non-degree seeking students do not qualify for financial aid.

 Credits earned during Summer Session at WSU Tri-Cities are applied in the same manner and subject to the same rules and regulations as credits earned during the fall and spring semesters.